JeffersonLab/clara-docs/docs/tutorials/running.md

 ---
 title: CLI and Processing
 ---
-## CLARA CLI
+## Clara CLI

-In this chapter we present instructions how to run CLARA based data processing application.
+In this chapter we present instructions how to run Clara based data processing application.

-We assume that the `CLARA_HOME` env variable is pointing to the CLARA run-time environment (CRE) directory.
+We assume that the `CLARA_HOME` env variable is pointing to the Clara run-time environment (CRE) directory.

 Now just simply type: